Rolliner Weatherspoon was born in Sacramento, California on January 10, 1968 to the union of Sonja and MacArthur Weatherspoon.

 Christopher Weatherspoon, Whitney Weatherspoon, Mayloni Weatherspoon, and Malaya Weatherspoon, his loving parents: Sonja McInnis and Rev. Mac Arthur Weatherspoon (and his stepmother, FranceneWeatherspoon), his grandmother: Marie Hightower, his brothers: William Weatherspoon, Alton B. Weatherspoon, Thomas E. McGee, Rev. Mac Arthur Weatherspoon II, Patrick R. McInnis, Adrian J. Weatherspoon, and Daniel R. McInnis, and his sisters: Lona M. Weatherspoon, Chanel Hatanaka, Trina L. Costleigh, and Aziza K. Coleman.
 Rolliner will also beloved (and dearly missed) by his grandchildren: Mayloni Williams (19), Rshawn A. Herndon (6), Naila Peoples (3), Josiah Baker (2), (and a host of uncles, aunts, nephews, nieces, cousins and many friends).

-To send flowers to Rolliner's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rolliner Weatherspoon, please visit our floral store.